 Explore the coastline, deep fjords & mysterious, fossil-rich desert plains

-Wake to spectacular alpine peaks and glacier valleys of Spitsbergen’s rugged west coast.
-In Magdalenefjorden Zodiac cruise a safe distance from the aqua-blue ice cliffs of 14th July Glacier or Waggonway Glacier, and take long walks among summer flowers, alert for reindeer and Arctic fox.
-Thanks to the nutrient-rich Gulf Stream and relatively mild temperatures, Atlantic puffins and guillemots fill the cliffs.
-Look for bearded seals, with their precious curling whiskers.
-You may visit the remains of a 350-year-old Dutch whaling settlement on Amsterdam Island and learn of an ill-fated ballooning attempt over the North Pole.
+Enjoy stunning alpine peaks and glacier valleys on the cruise up the west coast of Spitsbergen.
+In Magdalenefjorden, cruise in zodiacs to a safe distance from the aqua-blue cliffs of 14th July Glacier or Waggonway Glacier.
+Search for reindeer and Arctic fox as you enjoy long walks through summer flowers.
+Thanks to the nutrient-rich Gulf Stream and relatively mild temperatures, the cliffs are filled with Atlantic puffins and guillemots.
+Spot bearded seals and other marine life.
+Learn of an ill-fated ballooning attempt over the North Pole and visit the remains of a 350-year-old Dutch whaling settlement on Amsterdam Island.

 Rounding Spitsbergen’s northwest coast, enter the Arctic Ocean and the world of pack ice.
 Ghostly beluga whales rise up in open leads and polar bears stalk ringed, bearded, and harp seals.
 Offshore, walrus feed on clams or haulout on beaches, especially on Moffen Island, a walrus sanctuary.
 Visit trapper huts and stay alert for reindeer and Arctic fox.
 Delightful walks reveal delicious berries and some of the tundra’s 164 exquisite flowering plants including purple saxifrage, yellow spider plants, and Svalbard poppies.
 If ice conditions allow, attempt to cross latitude 80° North before turning south to Woodfjorden.